GoogleCloudPlatform/market-data-transcoder/README.md

 The transcoder's currently supported inbound message source transports are PCAP files, length-delimited binary files, and newline-delimited ASCII files.
 Multicast UDP and Pub/Sub inbound transports are on the roadmap.

 Outbound transport options are locally stored Avro files, Pub/Sub topics or BigQuery tables.
-In parallel, the transcoder process outputs JSON message representations to the system's standard output channel.
+If no `output_type` is specified, the transcoded messages are output to the console encoded in YAML.

 #### Message factory